 While Bentonville is best known as the world headquarters for Walmart, this small town of about 50,000 residents in northwest Arkansas has an impressive food scene.
-In a county filled with orchards, farms, ranches, and dairies, Bentonville chefs work closely with local food producers to create seasonally inspired menus using locally sourced ingredients.
+The Ozarks are filled with orchards, farms, ranches, and dairies, Bentonville chefs work closely with local food producers to create seasonally inspired menus using locally sourced ingredients.
 By infusing traditional Southern cuisine with dishes from around the world, Bentonville created what is now known as High South cuisine.
-Enjoy ingredients like juicy peaches, earthy black walnuts, thick pork chops, and creamy artisan cheese in a variety of Southern dishes with a twist when you visit these seven fantastic restaurants in Bentonville, Arkansas.
+Enjoy ingredients like juicy peaches, earthy black walnuts, thick pork chops, and creamy artisan cheese in a variety of Southern dishes with a twist when you visit these nine fantastic restaurants in Bentonville, AR.

 Fun Fact: When Sam Walton was still a kid growing up in Columbia, Missouri, Bentonville was nicknamed Fruit City due to the millions of apple trees in Bentonville and the surrounding towns in Benton County.